RanRanZhou/bash-heroku-class/git.md

 	git push <remote repository> <branch to push>

-More on branches later, but for now use the *main* branch.
-So to save changes to GitHub, push the *main* branch to *origin*.
+More on branches later, but for now use the *master* branch.
+So to save changes to GitHub, push the *master* branch to *origin*.

 The first time you push to GitHub, include the `-u` flag: